WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 ### Signing

-Now that all inputs and outputs are registered, the Wasabi coordinator can start the [signing phase](https://github.com/nopara73/zerolink#3-signing-phase) by building the CoinJoin transaction with all the registered inputs, the anonset outputs, and the change outputs.
+Now that all inputs and outputs are registered, the Wasabi coordinator can start the [signing phase](https://github.com/nopara73/zerolink#3-signing-phase) by building the CoinJoin transaction with all the registered inputs, the anonset outputs, the change outputs and the coordinator fee output.
 He sends this transaction to all the Alices of this round.
 Each Alice verifies that: